On a generalization of affinoid varieties: Relations with classical analytic geometries

 \section{Relations with classical analytic geometries}

-In this section we study the relations between the analytic spaces we constructed so far and some other already given in literature.
-In particular we first compare our $k$-dagger analytic spaces with the rigid analytic spaces of defined by Tate.
-We do this in two steps: first we introduce a category of rigid $k$-dagger spaces very similar to dagger spaces of Gr\"osse-Klonne, and compare our spaces with them; after this we use similar argument to \cite{GK} for comparing this category of rigid $k$-dagger spaces with the category of rigid analytic spaces.
-In the subsequent section we examine the relations with classical complex analytic spaces for archimedean dagger analytic spaces.
+In this section we study the relations between the analytic spaces we constructed so far and others present in the literature.
+In particular, we start from the non-archimedean case and we compare our $k$-dagger analytic spaces with the rigid analytic spaces of defined by Tate, with Berkovich's spaces and with Grosse-Kl\"onne's dagger spaces.
+After that, we discuss the archimedean complex case.